moibit/core/README.md

 -  <code>text</code> Text or JSON content to add
 -  <code>options</code>
 	-`create` ,create a new file if the file to which string content needs to be appended does not exist.
 Default: "false"
-	-  `createFolders` is a boolean value , this option is needed.
-Otherwise, if a path specified in fileName does not exist, the operation will fail.
+	- `createFolders` is a boolean value.
+If this option is set to false and if a path specified in fileName does not exist, the operation will fail.
 Default:"true"

 	-  `pinVersion` is a boolean value which ensures that the version of the file uploaded won't be unpinned (and become eligible for garbage collection) when another version of the same file is uploaded (in the future).
 Default:"false"